-This is a useful feature for cases when Active Directory Administrators (or other users) require access to various computers across the network with their accounts.
+This is a useful feature for cases where Active Directory Administrators (or other users) require access to various computers across the network with their accounts.

-Without RDP override the action of connecting to the remote desktop would overwrite the original user logon removing that logon from the FSSO list.
+Without an RDP override, the act of connecting to the remote desktop would overwrite the original user logon, removing that logon from the FSSO list.

-That would result in blocked internet access due to no policy match.
+That would result in blocked internet access due to a lack of policy match.

-There are two supported ways how to overcome this issue:
+There are two supported methods to solve this issue:

 When this happens the DC Agent can not tell if it is a normal user login or if it is an RDP logon and the event cannot be dropped.